Using artifacts to date historical sites

 Food cans are widely overlooked as a good indicator of when a historical site was inhabited.
 And often they are the only things left.
 What follows below is a basic guide.

-The earliest cans have solder on all of their seams and are of the so-called “hole-and-cap” design.
+The earliest cans have solder on all of their seams and are of the so-called “Hole-and-Cap” design.
 Food was put in through the hole and a cap was added and sealed with solder.
-These first cans were modified in 1825 to the “hole-in-cap” style, where a center vent hole was added to the cap.
-(The terms “hole-and-cap” and “hole-in-cap” are often confused with each other and used interchangeably.
+These first cans were modified in 1825 to the “Hole-in-Cap” style, where a center vent hole was added to the cap.
+(The terms “Hole-and-Cap” and “Hole-in-Cap” are often confused with each other and used interchangeably.
 The difference being the center vent hole.)
 After the food was added to the can, the cap put on and the can was heated.
 It vented through the hole which was then sealed with a dab of solder.
 At the time, bacteria was unknown and the air itself was thought to cause food to spoil.

 Canned food in America became widespread with the 1849 Gold Rush to California.
 Miners came west and increasingly needed to rely on canned food as they prospected deeper into the wilderness of the Sierra Nevada and beyond.
 In the 1850s, Louis Pasteur discovered that bacteria caused food spoilage.
 This insight reduced the amount of spoiled food in the can designs to come.
 Gail Borden first patented condensed milk in 1856.
 In that same year, Henry Bessmer of England, and William Kelley in the United States, both discovered the process to convert cast iron into steel.
 This allowed less expensive cans to be produced.
 And in 1859, a locking side seam for cans was invented, which further helped against spoilage.

 The food demands of the Civil War (1861 to 1865), greatly spurred technological innovations in machinery which increased can production.
-The U.S. Government was purchasing large amounts of Borden’s condensed milk for the Union army.
+The U.S. Government was purchasing enormous amounts of Borden’s condensed milk for the Union army.
 And in 1866, the first key-wind opened sardine cans were produced.
 1883 saw the first machines capable of soldering the side seams of the cans, increasing can production.
-Evaporated milk was first canned in the U.S. in 1885 by the Helvetia Milk Condensing Company using a new “hole-in-top” design.
+Evaporated milk was first canned in the U.S. in 1885 by the Helvetia Milk Condensing Company using a new “Hole-in-Top” design.
 This can was filled and vented through a small vent hole in the top of the can and lacked a “cap”.
 These cans are short and opened by punching two distinctive holes on opposite sides of the lid.
 Max Ams developed a double side seam for cans in 1888 helping to make the cans air-tight (but they were still soldered).

 1904 brought an important series of innovations to canning; the Sanitary Can Company was founded.
-Their cans had “open top” lids that were crimped on the can without the need for the “hole-in-cap” style top.
+Their cans had “Open Top” lids that were crimped on the can without the need for the “Hole-in-Cap” style top.
 For the first time, no solder is visible anywhere on the can and they are made completely by machines.
-The “open top” cans also have the advantage of being fully open for filling at the factory and air-tight after heated and sealed.
-The name “Sanitary” is embossed on the lids but the name only lasts until 1908 when the company was absorbed by the American Can Company; the new “open top” style remains, however.
+The “Open Top” cans also have the advantage of being fully open for filling at the factory and air-tight after heated and sealed.
+The name “Sanitary” is embossed on the lids but the name only lasts until 1908 when the company was absorbed by the American Can Company; the new “Open Top” style remains, however.
 The modern cans we have today are close variants of this style.